tinchomika/socketPCM/README.md

     - Low latency mode may be unstable.
     - Stream having an inconsistent audio delay, making it hard to synchronize.
     - There may be some audio cuts here and there.
+- This script is intended for local network use, for remote connections a webRTC solution would be best suited.

 ## Roadmap

 - Enhance error handling.
 - Strengthen connection for robustness and predictable delay.
-- Implement a CLI version.
+- CLI version.
-- Adding UDP streaming.
+- Bi-directional streaming.
+- Internet streaming (?)